 Covered calls increase income and provide downside protection.
 There is, of course, a cost to this.
 Selling call options against a stock limits profit potential if the stock rises substantially.
 If you sell a covered call at $20, you lose any profit if the stock closes above $20.
 This may be the covered call strategy’s biggest flaw.

-Citizens Financial Group (CFG) Covered Calls
+Example of Citizens Financial Group (CFG) Covered Calls

 Let’s go over the labels in the screenshot below.